-Carolyn Ward, Ph.D. serves as the CEO of the Blue Ridge Parkway Foundation, the primary philanthropic partner to the Blue Ridge Parkway.
-Carolyn was born and raised in the Blue Ridge Mountains in Southwestern Virginia.
+Carolyn Ward, Ph.D., serves as the CEO of the Blue Ridge Parkway Foundation, the primary philanthropic partner to the Blue Ridge Parkway.
+Carolyn was born and raised in the Blue Ridge Mountains in Southwest Virginia.
 After graduating from Emory and Henry College, she found her passion as a seasonal park interpreter at Hungry Mother State Park in Marion, Virginia.
 Following that love for the outdoors and her passion for teaching and learning, she completed her Master’s and Ph.D. from Virginia Tech in Forestry.

 Jason came to the Foundation in 2008 to assist in running the Kids In Parks program for which he now serves as Project Director.
 Jason is a natural resource interpreter and educator who loves providing children with meaningful connections to nature through outdoor education programs.
 Prior to earning a Bachelor of Science degree from Humboldt State University in natural resource interpretation, Jason spent over 11 years working with children in various fields ranging from outdoor education to standard classroom education and physical education.